alexhsamuel/blog/_posts/2020-09-23-Which Python quotes.markdown

-Python lets you use either single quotes (`'string'`') or double quotes ('"string"`) for strings, and they're almost identical.
+Python lets you use either single quotes (`'string'`) or double quotes (`"string"`) for strings, and they're almost identical.
 The only difference is that in a single-quoted string, one must escape single quotes, while conversely double quotes in a double-quoted string.